-Please note that it is Merton that allocates places, not individual schools themselves.
+Please note that it is Merton that allocates school places, not the individual schools themselves.

-We look forward to welcoming you to our School community.
+We look forward to welcoming you to our School.

 You can check what help you can get with childcare costs and an initial indication of your eligibility for 30 hours of free childcare, via the GOV UK website.
-You need to go to a “checking portal” to find out if you are eligible.
 If you are eligible, you will receive a code, which you need to share with us, in order to allocate your child a 30 hours’ place.
-We need this code by December 31st 2017, to firm up allocations for January 2018.

-All families with a 3 and 4 year old child will still be eligible for the universal offer of free early education of up to 15 hours a week term time and will continue to be offered a 3 hour morning or afternoon session; morning session is 08.30 – 11.30 and the afternoon session is 12.30 – 15.30.
+All families with a 3 and 4 year old child remain eligible for the universal offer of free early education of up to 15 hours a week term time.
+This is offered as either a 3 hour morning session or 3 hour afternoon session.
+Morning sessions run between 08.30 – 11.30 and afternoon sessions are between 12.30 – 15.30.

-We are currently able to offer 16 places as part of this 30 hours/Wrap-Around offer.
+We are currently able to offer 16 places as part of our 30 hours/Wrap-Around offer.
 The following criteria will be used to allocate places where there are more than 16 families interested:

 - Looked after children or children who were previously Looked after

 - Families who are currently using our Wrap-Around Provision

 - Where a sibling is already in the main school at the time of admission

 - Straight line distance between the child’s home address and the main school